veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/df855cd4-3bed-4048-a034-788eca2b5dbe">}}

-For example, [let’s say that we produce artisinal hazlenut spread](http://vickiboykis.com/test_blog/2024/02/26/gguf-the-long-way-around/) for statisticians, Nulltella.
+For example, [let’s say that we produce artisanal hazelnut spread](http://vickiboykis.com/test_blog/2024/02/26/gguf-the-long-way-around/) for statisticians, Nulltella.
 We want to predict how many jars of Nulltella we’ll produce on any given day.
 Let’s say we have some data available to us, and that is, how many hours of sunshine we have per day, and how many jars of Nulltella we’ve been able to produce every day.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/7727470d-a6f2-4ab5-bb9a-2f7af591ec49">}}